FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/fil-brussels.md

           end-time: 13:50:00.000Z
           location: ""
         - title: "Infra 3.0 DePIN Deep Dive | Panel: ​wen web3 100%?
 The way to a full-stack decentralized infrastructure"
           description: "Where are we on our way to a full-stack web3 infrastructure?
 This panel discussion explores the roadmap and challenges to achieving a fully decentralized Web3 infrastructure, focusing on key components like decentralized storage, computing, RPC, blockchain interoperability and other essential components of a comprehensive web infra.
-Register for Infra 3.0 DePin Deep Dive here: https://lu.ma/cgi2nejb"
+Register for Infra 3.0 DePIN Deep Dive here: https://lu.ma/cgi2nejb"
           start-time: 14:00:00.000Z
           end-time: 14:30:00.000Z
           location: ""